 Elodie

-Hi Elodie, this is a Volkswagen T3 (called Vanagon in North America) with original Westfalia upholstery.
-We paid 10.000$CA for it 4 years ago, today and with its restoration and what we did to it it is worth more than double.
+Hi Elodie, this is a Volkswagen T3 (called Vanagon in North America) with original Westfalia layout.
+We paid 10,000$CA for it 4 years ago, today and with its refurbishment and what we did on it it's worth more than double.
 We let you discover it on this other article 🙂: https://www.desfenetressurlemonde.com/presentation-van/

 Hello Joana & Eric!

-First of all congratulations for your blog, your superb photos and your very valuable advice!
+First of all, congratulations on your blog, your great photos and your very valuable advice!

 My girlfriend and I are leaving in April to travel by van between Canada and the United States, and your articles help us a lot to prepare for the administrative procedures in particular.

-However, we have a question about the purchase of the van on site (which we want to do): how did you organize yourself for the necessary money (purchase, SAAQ tax, registration, insurance, etc.)?
-This can represent a large sum at the start of the trip, difficult to withdraw in cash according to the withdrawal limits of French banks… How did you pay for all these expenses?
+However, we have a question about buying the van on the spot (what we want to do): how did you organize yourself for the necessary money (purchase, SAAQ tax, registration, insurance…)?
+This can represent a large sum at the start of the trip, difficult to withdraw in cash according to the withdrawal limits of French banks ...
+How did you pay for all these expenses?

-We appreciate your experience and any good advice on this!
-Thanks in advance.
+We are taking your experience and any good advice on it!
+Thank you in advance.

 Gladys & Matt